Welcome

 Emmanuel Parish Church is located on Blackwin Street, West Gorton, Manchester M12 5LD.
 This church contains many original artefacts from St Marks and continues to represent it following unification into one parish, along with All Saints.
 For further information access this website https://www.genuki.org.uk/big/eng/LAN/Gorton/Emmanuel

 Please note: External website links are provided for ease if you wish to access additional information.
 By clicking on an external link we in no way endorse the content of that website.
 It should be understood that externally linked sites are in no way produced or created by St Marks (West Gorton)®.
 Therefore, external links do not convey any authorship, ownership or as mentioned, endorsement.
-Our official page on Facebook is however, produced entirely by St Marks (West Gorton)®.
+Our official page on Facebook is produced entirely by St Marks (West Gorton)®.

 A European night is always special at the Etihad.
 The photograph above gives a glimpse of the pre-match smoke and light show which has become a regular feature of these fixtures.
 City was just the fourth English club to win a major European trophy when captain Tony Book lifted the UEFA Cup Winners Cup on a memorable, rain-soaked night in Vienna during April 1970.

-Copyright protected see footer link ‘Terms & Conditions’ © St Marks (West Gorton)® 2023
+Copyright protected see footer link ‘Terms & Conditions’ © St Marks (West Gorton)® 2024

 Page One